-Last chance Brexit saloon: British and Irish leaders meet
+Britain and Ireland say there is pathway to Brexit deal

 Brexit descended into a public row between London and Brussels this week after a Downing Street source said a Brexit deal was essentially impossible because German Chancellor Angela Merkel had made unacceptable demands.

-Ireland is by the biggest issue of disagreement.
+Ireland is the biggest issue of disagreement.

-The Irish border has been largely invisible since army checkpoints were taken down after the 1998 peace deal ended three decades of violence between the region’s pro-British majority and an Irish nationalist minority.
+The Irish border has been largely invisible since army checkpoints were taken down after the 1998 peace deal largely ended the violence between the region’s pro-British majority and an Irish nationalist minority.

 Politicians have warned that the re-imposition of physical infrastructure on the border when it becomes the EU’s external frontier would anger Irish nationalists in Northern Ireland who aspire to unification with the Republic of Ireland, and help militants opposed to the peace deal to recruit new members.